pracsol/ModernDiskQueue/README.md

 Generally speaking, the async API should perform just as well as the sync API while providing the semantics of asynchronous programming and other benefits as described earlier.
 As well, the async API may offer better scalability due to more efficient thread usage, though clearly memory utilization is higher.
 Again, actual performance will vary depending on workload and system configuration

 ### Contentious Access
-Please see the section on multi-process and multi-thread locking for some insights into maximizing performance when high contention is anticipated.
+Please see the section **Guidance for Multi-Process and Multi-Thread Work** for some insights into maximizing performance when high contention is anticipated.

 ## More Detailed Examples